 - Registered parishioners (this group can be segmented in many ways)

 - By age – is your event for children?
-Young adults?
+Teens?
 Empty nesters?
 Senior citizens?

 - By marital status – is your event for singles?
 Married couples?
 Widows/Widowers?

 - By language spoken – should your promotional materials be created in Spanish or Tagalog as well as English?

 - By Mass attendance – are you targeting regular mass attendees?
 Not-so-regular attendees?
 Saturday or Sunday evening attendees?
 Sunday morning attendees?

 - By parish involvement – are you targeting parishioners that actively participate in a specific ministry or commission?

 - By family status – are you targeting Parish School families or R.E. families?
 Confirmation or High School families?

 Once you identify your key target group(s), make a list and place them in order of importance to your event.
 This will help you later as you select the media.
 This exercise will also help as you write your materials because you will be more able to write to the needs of the specific audiences, instead of generalizations.